Talents Showcased As Careers At High School Symposiums - PembinaValleyOnline.com

 Melissa Heide is a grade 11 student from GVC, and she has wanted to be a massage therapist since she was only eight years old.
 "I haven't decided which college I want to go to, but I'm really pumped for going there and doing cool stuff, and being out of the house."

-"If I had the money I'd be nice, but I can work on that and I can get me some loans.
+"If I had the money it would be nice, but I can work on that and I can get me some loans.
 Get to pay the money back when I'm 80 years old, it's going to be a great time," says Heide enthusiastically.

 The reality is that post-secondary education can cost a lot of money, between tuition, food, textbooks, but it can be extremely rewarding.
 Heide plans to get a summer job to help pay for college and is excited to be learning more about what she loves.